Legrandgroup/robotframework-bonjourlibrary/README.md

   '192.168.0.1' or 'fe80::1')
 * port: The TCP or UDP port on which the service is running (eg: 80)
 * txt: The TXT field associated with the service

+#### `Expect Service On IP`

+*Test if at lease one service exists on a device with a specific IP address*

+Note: `Get Services` or `Import Results` must have been run prior to calling this keyword To make sure you restrict to IPv4 or IPv6, filter IP types when running `Get Services`

+#### `Expect No Service On IP`

+*Test if a service is absent from a device with the specific IP address*

+Note: `Get Services` or `Import Results` must have been run prior to calling this keyword To make sure you restrict to IPv4 or IPv6, filter IP types when running `Get Services`

+#### `Get IPv4 For MAC`

+*Returns the IPv4 address of a Bonjour device matching MAC address

+Note: the search will be performed on the service cache so `Get Services` or `Import Results` must have been run prior to calling this keyword
+We can only search devices which did publish a Bonjour service that was in the filter of a call to `Get Services` In order to use this keyword, you will need to request IP to MAC address resolution (4th argument of `Get Services`)

+If there is more than one IPv4 address matching with the MAC address, an exception will be raised (unlikely except if there is an IP address update in the middle of `Get Services`)

+#### `Get IPv6 For MAC`

+*Returns the IPv6 address of a Bonjour device matching MAC address

+Note: the search will be performed on the service cache so `Get Services` or `Import Results` must have been run prior to calling this keyword
+We can only search devices which did publish a Bonjour service that was in the filter of a call to `Get Services` In order to use this keyword, you will need to request IP to MAC address resolution (4th argument of `Get Services`)

+If there is more than one IPv6 address matching with the MAC address, an exception will be raised (unlikely except if there is an IP address update in the middle of `Get Services`)

+#### `Get IPv4 For Service Name`

+*Get the IPv4 address for the device publishing a specific service*

+Note: The search will be performed on the service cache so `Get Services` or `Import Results` must be called before calling this keyword

+Return the IPv4 address or None if the service was not found.

+If more than one service matches the requested service name, an exception will be raised

+#### `Get IPv6 For Service Name`

+*Get the IPv6 address for the device publishing a specific service*

+Note: The search will be performed on the service cache so `Get Services` or `Import Results` must be called before calling this keyword

+Return the IPv6 address or None if the service was not found.

+If more than one service matches the requested service name, an exception will be raised

+#### `Import Results`

+*Import a service result list (previously returned by `Get Services` in order to work again/filter/extract from that list*

+Will raise an exception of the list is not correctly formatted